 Testimonials prove that 4-H lasts a lifetime and gifts to 4-H really do fund the future.
 There is no limit to what 4-H can do for an individual and a community.
 There are countless ways for you to give back to 4-H ... donors show their support each year through annual fund gifts, memorials and tributes, and estate gifts through one's will.
+(EIN# 23-7051460)

-(EIN# 23-7051460) Helping Montana Youth The Montana 4-H Foundation has supported Montana 4-H for over 49 years, originally established by the Montana 4-H Local Leaders Association.
+Helping Montana Youth

+The Montana 4-H Foundation has supported Montana 4-H for over 50 years, originally established by the Montana 4-H Local Leaders Association.
 As a non-profit, educational organization, the Montana 4-H Foundation makes its mission to help 4-H youth by raising private funds, managing financial resources and maintaining a vital partnership with MSU Extension and the 4-H Center for Youth Development to fund educational opportunities for youth, volunteer leaders and staff.

 Where Does Your Donation Go?

-In 2018, more than \$250,000 will be given by the Foundation to Montana 4-H through program support, grants and scholarships.
+In 2021, more than \$250,000 will be given by the Foundation to Montana 4-H through program support, grants and scholarships.
 Support of alumni and friends is essential to continue this level of commitment into the future.

-Visit the Montana 4-H website

-www.montana4h.org

-Project updates, programs and events, up-to-date 4-H calendar and more...
+www.montana4h.org Project updates, programs and events, up-to-date 4-H calendar and more...

-Printed June 2018
+Printed June 2021

-10 m